 Museums in Greece are national or private.
 There are located in all cities but also in many villages.
-You will find bellow a guide and photos of the most interesting archaeological, byzantine anf folklore museums.
+You will find below a guide and photos of the most interesting archaeological, Byzantine and folklore museums.

 Read also: After reading about the museums, get also informed about the churches in Greece.